MatGarreau/GoApiRestBasicAuth/README.md

 * return HTTP 200 OK response with this message "This server is up.
 Plz contact sys admin to use it!"

 ## Get GPIO Status:
-* curl --user foo:bar -X GET http://<localhost or Pi@IP>:8088/admin/pinstatus/<gpio_nb>
+* curl --user foo:bar -X GET http://<localhost or Pi@IP>:8088/admin/gpiostatus/<gpio_nb>
-* return HTTP 200 OK response with this message: "pin status <gpio_nb> has been called by authenticated user foo.
-Pin status is: <true/false>"
+* return HTTP 200 OK response with this message: "gpio status <gpio_nb> has been called by authenticated user foo.
+GPIO status is: <true/false>"

 ### PUT Switch ON del on any GPIO (with authentication):
 * curl --user foo:bar -X PUT http://<localhost or Pi@IP>:8088/admin/switchon/<gpio_nb>
-* return HTTP 200 OK response with this message: "switchon pin <gpio_nb> has been called by authenticated user: foo"
+* return HTTP 200 OK response with this message: "switchon gpio <gpio_nb> has been called by authenticated user: foo"

 ### PUT Switch OFF del on any GPIO (with authentication):
 * curl --user foo:bar -X PUT http://<localhost or Pi@IP>:8088/admin/switchoff/<gpio_nb>
-* return HTTP 200 OK response with this message: "switchoff pin <gpio_nb> has been called by authenticated user: foo"
+* return HTTP 200 OK response with this message: "switchoff gpio <gpio_nb> has been called by authenticated user: foo"